QuintenVedder/Cpp-Chess/README.md

 chess made with C++ and sfml
 ![Screenshot from 2024-07-16 17-11-06](https://github.com/user-attachments/assets/bc3b9ffb-0020-42cc-aa64-2a214d9df631)

+check out https://www.sfml-dev.org/ if you are interested in sfml

 some of the assets used are created by WildlifeStudios and are available here: https://wildlifestudios.itch.io/chess-set-pixel-art